Overview

 Pituitary tumors usually don't spread to other parts of the body.
 They can affect a person's health, though.
 Pituitary tumors may cause:

-• Problems with eyesight, including vision loss.
+• Vision changes, including vision loss.

 • High blood pressure.